google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 The rest should look familiar.
 If not, complete
 [Get Started with HTML and the DOM](html) before attempting this tutorial.

 ### Add inline styles {: #inline }
-TODO: DevTools workflow at end of this section
+TODO: DevTools workflow at end of this section.
+Box model?

 Inline styles are used to define styles for a single element.
 For example, to add a background color to your page's navigational menu: